megaoptim/megaoptim-wp/readme.txt

 = What is API token? =
     One API token is one image.
 Please note that WordPress generates multiple thumbnails per one image.
 You will be charged one token for each thumbnail.
 If the total saved size per image is less than %5 you will not be charged.

-= Can i use the same API Key on multiple websites? =
+= Can I use the same API Key on multiple websites? =
     Absolutely.
-You can use your API key on as many websites as you want or you can also create sub accounts for each of the sites you manage if you want to keep the things separate or bill your clients separate.
+You can use your API key on as many websites as you want, or you can also create subaccounts for each of the sites you manage if you want to keep the things separate or bill your clients separate.

 = Do you offer CDN? =
     No, but our plugin integrates with WP Offload Media and that way you can easily use Amazon S3 bucket as your CDN which is much cheaper than actual CDN service.